If you want to travel to Maine, this is the perfect time to go and it’s not too late to plan.

 Even if you’re not a geology buff, you can’t help but stand in awe of the pieces of earth that literally look ripped apart.
 This area is well-known for its granite.

 Situated right in the middle of Acadia, a short two-hour hike leads you around this pond surrounded by rocks and small mountains.
+(Be sure to check out the Jordan Pond House for the best popovers!)

 Whether it’s beside Jordan Pond or hiking on one of the trails, if you time your visit just right, you’ll be greeted by naturally growing blueberry bushes just begging you to grab a snack along your travels.